SQL INPUT

 HAVING → $match after $group

-HAVING filters are translated into a second $match stage in the aggregation pipeline, applied after grouping.
+A HAVING filter becomes a second $match stage in the pipeline, applied after the grouping has happened.

 SELECT category, AVG(price) AS avg_p FROM products GROUP BY category HAVING AVG(price) > 50 → pipeline with $group then $match